supernova4869/s_mmpbsa/README.md

 ```
 sudo dnf -y install python3-matplotlib
 ```
+PyMOL is also needed if plot the B-factor colored structure.

 ## Usage
 Although s_mmpbsa supports fixing PBC conditions to trajectory `_MMPBSA_[name].xtc`, it is still recommended to comfirm that the trajectory has been correct, using xtc visualization software such as [VMD](http://www.ks.uiuc.edu/Research/vmd/).